Human rights in post-invasion Iraq: May 2003

 In May 2003, Saeed Shabram and his cousin, Menem Akaili, were detained by British troops and thrown into a river near Basra.
 Akaili survived, but Shabram drowned.
 According to Akaili, the two were approached by a British patrol, led at gunpoint to a jetty, and forced into the water.
 The act, referred to as "wetting," was reportedly used to humiliate local youths suspected of looting.

 "Wetting was supposed to humiliate those suspected of being petty criminals," said Sapna Malik, the family's lawyer from Leigh Day and Co.
 "Although the Ministry of Defence (MOD) denies the existence of a policy of wetting to deal with suspected looters at the time, evidence we have seen suggests otherwise.
 The tactics employed by the MOD appeared to include throwing or placing suspected looters into either of Basra's two main waterways."

 Iraqi bystanders rescued Akaili, but Shabram disappeared.
 His body was later recovered by a diver hired by his father, Radhi Shabram, after a four-hour search while his mother waited on the riverbank.
 "When Saeed's corpse was finally pulled from the river, Radhi described it as bloated and covered with marks and bruises," Malik added.

 Although the MOD paid compensation to Shabram's family, none of the soldiers involved were charged in connection with his death.

 Ahmed Jabbar Kareem Ali, a 15-year-old boy, was on his way to work with his brother on May 8, 2003, when he was assaulted by a group of British soldiers.
 The soldiers beat him and then forced him into a canal at gunpoint to "teach him a lesson" for suspected looting.
 Weakened from the beating, Ali struggled in the water and drowned.
 His lifeless body was later pulled from the canal.

-In a separate case involving the death of another Iragi teenager, four British soldiers were acquitted of manslaughter.
+In a separate case involving the death of another Iraqi teenager, four British soldiers were acquitted of manslaughter.